 Tea and honey are, probably, the most common items you’ll see for sale in the region.
 It has to do, basically, with two aspects: the fact that this is a natural park, so there are plenty of plants with medicinal uses as well as bees and the fact that drinking herbal tea with a bit of honey is associated with healthy habits adopted by many people who go to Gerês for the thermal baths.
 That being said, I’d like to highlight a tea and a honey in particular: Hipericão do Gerês (Hypericum androsaemum if you’re curious about these things) and the certified-organic-award-winning honey of Montalegre.

 Next on the list: Wine!
 I know you missed me talking about wine… And this one has a funny name: vinho dos mortos, aka, wine of the dead.
 Sounds spooky?
 You’re the one who’ll sound spooky after a glass too many.
 This wine has its origins in the time of the Napoleonic invasions: People tried to save their wine from being stolen by the French soldiers and they hid it underground.
 At first they thought the wine had been spoiled but they soon discovered that it was actually better: a nicer bouquet, a graduation of 10º/11º and a bit of gas.
-Interested in buying this wine without your bum having to leave the chair?
-Just go here.
-Technically, this is not from Gerês, but from Boticas, a bit more to the East.
+Technically, this is not from Gerês, but from Boticas, a bit more to the east.

 On the main street of Caldas do Gerês there’s a small B&B with yellow awnings called Central Jardim – that’s where you’ll find pastéis de Sta Eufémia.
 Apparently, and contrary to most places in Portugal, this area didn’t have its own traditional pastry/sweet so they came up with the idea of creating one and giving it the name of the patron saint of Gerês.
 They’re sold in packs of six and they’re flaky pastries filled with an egg-coconut mix.
 Delicious, I tell you!